AllysaYap/Twister/README.md

-# Project 3 - Twitter
+# Project 3 - Twister

-Twitter is a basic app to read your tweets.
+Twister is a basic twitter app to read your tweets.

 Time spent: 7 hours spent in total